Microbiology, Clinical Profile and Outcomes of Continuous Ambulatory Peritoneal Dialysis associated Peritonitis

 Continuous ambulatory, Microbiology, Outcome, PeritonitisAbstract

-Continuous ambulatory peritoneal dialysis (CAPD) is a preferred modality of treatment in well selected patients with end-stage kidney disease (ESKD).
-Peritonitis in patients on CAPD is a common complication.
-It is associated with high morbidity, mortality and financial burden and is the major cause of technique failure and dropout from CAPD.
-The clinical data regarding peritonitis is scarce from low-income countries like Nepal.
+CAPD associated peritonitis is a common complication associated with high morbidity and mortality.
+Clinical data regarding peritonitis is scarce in our population.
 In this study, we aimed to determine the microbiology, clinical profile and outcomes of peritonitis in CAPD patients at a tertiary referral center in Nepal.

 There were 20 episodes of peritonitis in 17 patients.
-There were 8 male and 9 female patients.
+There were eight male patients.
 Mean age of the patients was 48.45± 9.6 years.
-Amongst the 20 peritonitis episodes, 16 were culture positive (80%).
-Peritonitis due to gram-negative organisms 10 (62.5%) was higher than that due to gram-positive organisms 6 (37.5%).
+Sixteen were culture positive (80%).
+Peritonitis due to gram-negative organisms 10 (62.5%) was higher.
 The most common organisms isolated were Pseudomonas aeruginosa (4) followed by Escherichia coli (2), Klebsiella sp.
 (2), Staphylococcus aureues (2), coagulase negative Staphylococcus (2) and Enterococcus sp.
 (2).
-The most common clinical presentation was abdominal pain and cloudy effluent.
+The most common clinical presentation was abdominal pain.
 Fifteen percent episodes were constituted by refractory, recurrent and repeat peritonitis.
-Outcomes were recovery (95%), catheter removal (5%), switch to hemodialysis (5%).
+Outcomes were recovery (95%), catheter removal and switch to hemodialysis (5%).
 There were no deaths due to peritonitis in the study population.

-CAPD peritonitis due to Gram-negative organisms was more frequent than that due to gram-positive organisms in our CAPD population in Nepal and was associated with poor outcome.
+CAPD peritonitis due to Gram-negative organisms was more frequent than that due to gram-positive organisms in our CAPD population.
+Most of the patients of CAPD recovered.

 Published